jballant/backbone-base-and-form-view/README.md

 The ```.get``` method, will try to find a single instance first using the 'key' provided before returning an array.
 If the key passed to get doesn't match a singleton, you will get an array of results.

-**Getting a sub view via a model** - If you pass a model to a subview when it's instantiated as an option, the sub view manager makes it possible to retrieve the view using the model.
+**Getting a subview via a model** - If you pass a model to a subview when it's instantiated as an option, the subview manager makes it possible to retrieve the view using the model.
 This could be done as follows:

     var testModel = new Backbone.Model();
     testView.subs.add('anotherSubView', new MySubView({